Word Confusions with Capitalization: lord versus Lord

 Oh, lord, he’s off and running his mouth again.

-William Russell, Lord Russell, 1650, is a watercolor on vellum by Thomas Flatman is under the Public Domain Mark 1.0 license courtesy of Bonham’s Fine Art Auctioneers & Valuers, via Picryl.
+William Russell, Lord Russell, 1650, is a watercolor on vellum by Thomas Flatman and is under the Public Domain Mark 1.0 license courtesy of Bonham’s Fine Art Auctioneers & Valuers, via Picryl.

 Capitalization Issues